 RED: H=0°, S=100%, B=100%

 If the saturation is set to 0% in HSB mode, pure white is the result.

 If you make the example shown above black and white via Photoshop’s “Reduce Saturation”, this image results:

 This indicates that this function is based on the HSL (Hue, Saturation, Lightness) color model.
 In the HSB model, all surfaces would be white; here they are neutral grey.

 The “hue/saturation” adjustment layer also uses the HSB model.

 Image Mode “Grayscale”

-When our image is desaturated via the menu item “Image -> Mode -> Grayscale”, a different image is created: It is not based on the HSL or the HSB model.
-What we see here is perceived or subjective brightness (luminosity).
+When an image is desaturated via the menu item “Image -> Mode -> Grayscale,” a different image is created.
+It is not based on the HSL or the HSB model, but rather on perceived or subjective brightness (luminosity).

 One way to look at an image in the luminosity equivalent of the colors is to have a black or white color layer above the image in the “color” blending mode.

 Why should the difference between luminosity and brightness matter?